MarionRichez/Dev-Tools-List/ToolsList.md

 - [Bootstap Studio](https://bootstrapstudio.io/) - A powerful desktop app for creating responsive websites using the Bootstrap framework.
 - [Tailwind CSS](https://tailwindcss.com/) - Documentation for the Tailwind CSS framework.
 - [Tailwind CSS Components](https://tailwindcomponents.com/) - Tailwind CSS examples from components by the community.
 Tailwind chart, grids, inputs, forms, templates and much more.
+- [Tailwind Play](https://play.tailwindcss.com/) - An advanced online playground for Tailwind CSS that lets you use all of Tailwind's build-time features directly in the browser.
 - [Material Design](https://material.io/) - Build beautiful, usable products faster.
 Material Design is an adaptable system --backed by open-source code -- that helps teams build high quality digital experiences.
 - [Materialize](https://materializecss.com/) - Materialize is a modern responsive CSS framework based on Material Design by Google.
 - [Nebular](https://akveo.github.io/nebular/) - Customizable Angular UI Library based on Eva Design System with 40+ UI components, 4 visual themes, Auth and Security modules.